Last Light

 SLACK_DELIVERY_CHANNEL=C01XYZ # channel for health reports

-Chat interactions are read-only by default — the bot can answer questions and create issues, but won't make code changes from Slack.
+Chat interactions are read-only by default.
+The bot can answer questions and create issues, but won't make code changes from Slack.
 Build requests go through GitHub.

 Tricks up its sleeve